asengupta/avishek.net/_posts/2022-11-29-pytorch-guide-transformers-part-1.md

 It may seem strange that I'm jumping from implementing a simple neural network into **Transformers**.
 I will return to building up the foundations of neural networks soon enough: for the moment, let's look at **Transformers**.

-There are several excellent guides to understanding the original Transformers architecture; I will use [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) by Jay Alammar to guide this implementation.
+The original paper is [Attention is All You Need](https://arxiv.org/abs/1706.03762).
+However, there are several excellent guides to understanding the original Transformers architecture; I will use [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) by Jay Alammar to guide this implementation.

 One thing about this guide is that it does not start with a polished walkthrough of the finished code.
 Rather, I build it in stages, experimenting with PyTorch API's, adding/modifying/deleting code as I go along.
 The idea is two-fold: one, to give you a sense of what goes behind implementing a paper incrementally, and second, to demonstrate that progress while writing code is not linear.